IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Transmutation Powder can now transmutate dropped ores

+-increased the range of Expertise awards in multiplayer

 -Divine Shower Storm has been renamed to Divinity Caller

 -Braxsaw is now post S.Pinky